This post may contain affiliate links. Please see my disclosure policy for more details.

 I’ve also found that in a lot of properties, the landlord pays the water bill as well.
 That may just be in apartments though.

-The average electricity bill per year for a two-person household in the ACT and Tasmania was $2,004.
+The average electricity bill per quarter in the ACT was $546.

 How Much is the Average Gas Bill in Australia?

-The average quarterly gas bill in WA was $141, and in Queensland it was $178.
+The average quarterly gas bill in South Australia was $223, and in the ACT, $185.

-In New South Wales, the average quarterly gas bill was $186, and in South Australia, $212.
+In Queensland, the average quarterly gas bill was $170, and in Western Australia, $110.